traefik/traefik/docs/content/providers/overview.md

 ## Orchestrators

-While each provider is different, we can categorize them in four groups:
+While each provider is different, you can think of each as belonging to one of four categories:

 - Label-based: each deployed container has a set of labels attached to it
 - Key-Value-based: each deployed container updates a key-value store with relevant information